 Joe Richter: So do you think when everything gets back and running in New York City, we could see the same type of thing happen in that market?

 Josh Zegen: I think so.
 I believe that the inventory available is another 18-months out.
 Renewed interest in condo inventory loans in New York City, which we are participating in, has just begun.
 We are looking at whole loans for inventory, but also looking at leveraging other lenders in inventory loans.
 In those cases, we’re competing with banks that are providing A-notes or loan-on-loan financing.
 We’re seeing that as a very big opportunity where we may not want to take the last dollar of exposure, but where someone is, we can lend to them.

-Joe Richter: Very smart.
-You may have seen that we recently did a survey with KayoCloud, another venture of mine, which was recently featured in the New York Times.
+Joe Richter: We recently published a survey with KayoCloud, which was featured in the New York Times.
 One of the interesting results was on the question of which asset class will see the most bankruptcies in the next 12 months: Interestingly, 48% said hotel, 42% said retail, and 10% said office.
 Based on what you’re seeing – you guys are at the front lines – where will we see most distress in the next 12 months?